DianaIfrosa/Hospital-Database/README.md

 # Hospital management Database

-Database created in Oracle using SQL in order to simplify the administration of a delivery company.
-The project includes examples of real-life situations solved in PL/SQL.
+Database created in Oracle using SQL in order to simplify the administration of a hospital.
+The project includes SQL queries examples of real-life situations.